← Back to all posts

 I loved what I did.
 But strategic things changed, and so I had to accept that the time had come to close that chapter.

-And there was the dream I had for some years already: building my own company — more liberty, ownership, and freedom for the next phase.
+And there was the dream I had for some years already: Somewhen I wanted to build my own company — have more liberty, ownership, and freedom for the next phase of my life.

 A dream, however, doesn't erase doubts and fear.
 It gives you a reason to move through them.
 I wasn't ready for big risks.
 But I was ready to take responsibility.